najib-innovaj/ux-ui-notes/README.md

 - Making decisions
 - Solving problems
 - Making choices
 - Meta-cognition (thinking about your thinking)

+### Questions
+1. Think about the UI why and how the UX designer distribute the space like the main content or a list, etc.